The unstable man

 After exhorting us to seek wisdom, James moves to another of his principal themes—prayer that gains results.
 He says that a man who petitions God for wisdom must ask in faith.
 But as James expands upon the necessity of faith, he clearly does not mean to limit his advice to one kind of prayer, the prayer for wisdom.
 He expects us to understand that faith is the condition for any successful prayer, whatever it may seek.
 It is the key to unlock the storehouse containing all of God’s benefits.

-The Book of James is rich in uncommon words and unusual figures of speech.
+The Epistle of James is rich in uncommon words and unusual figures of speech.
 We find several examples here in the opening discussion of faith.
 He contrasts faith with "wavering" (v.
 6).
 The word refers to a struggle within the mind, arising when a man’s thoughts take both sides in an internal debate.
 A debate over what?
 There are two possibilities.
 Since James does not tell us which kind of wavering he means, he likely means either one.
 It is wavering if a man doubts whether God will in fact hear and answer his prayer.
 Likewise, it is wavering if he is not sure what he wants God to provide.
 Either kind of wavering compromises faith and reduces to doubting.
 Therefore, good alternative translations for "wavering" and "wavereth" are "doubting" and "doubteth."

 In a striking simile, James compares the doubting man to "a wave of the sea driven with the wind and tossed" (v.
 6).
 The Greek expression does not picture a single wave, but a whole seascape of waves sweeping first one way and then another as constantly shifting winds play upon the water.